dor-amar/python-devops-course/modules/python-basics/in-module-labs/lab_07.md

 ### Objectives

-By the end of this lab, students will:
+By the end of this lab, You will:

 - Understand what exceptions are and why they occur.
 - Learn how to use `try`, `except`, `else`, and `finally`.